Improving forecasting performance using covariate-dependent copula models: The MCMC details

-We use the finite-step Newton method embedded in the Metropolis-Hastings algorithm that requires the analytical gradient for the posterior with respect to the parameters of interest in marginal and copula components.
-The chain rule of gradient conveniently modularizes the copula model and reduces the complexity of the the gradient calculation.
+We use the finite-step Newton method embedded in the Metropolis-Hastings algorithm that requires the analytical gradient for the posterior with respect to the features of interest in the marginal and copula components.
+The chain rule of gradient conveniently modularizes the copula model and reduces the complexity of the gradient calculation.